- Official text of the Teamster contract

 You may cash out up to five days of vacation leave.
 The amount of vacation time you cash out cannot exceed a level equal to the percentage of time of your appointment.
 For example, if you have a 75-percent appointment, you cannot cash out more than 30 hours of vacation time.

-If you’re transferring to another bargaining unit or civil service job within the University without a break in service, your unused vacation leave will transfer with you to your new position.
+If you’re transferring to another labor represented or civil service job within the University without a break in service, your unused vacation leave will transfer with you to your new position.

-If you’re transferring into a P&A job, you’re entitled to have your unused Teamsters bargaining unit vacation leave paid out, and you’ll begin accruing vacation leave under P&A policies.
+If you’re transferring into a P&A job, you’re entitled to have your unused Teamsters labor represented vacation leave paid out, and you’ll begin accruing vacation leave under P&A policies.
 At the discretion of the department to which you are transferring, you may be able to retain your vacation leave instead of having it paid out.

 If you transfer to another non-Teamster job at the University and then return to your former Teamster classification in the same unit within one year of your transfer, at the discretion of your unit, you may have your former vacation leave accumulation rate and eligibility reinstated.